Household refuse

 These simple steps can help prevent flies, maggots and smells in your rubbish bin:

-• If you have children in nappies, empty any solids into the toilet and double bag before placing into the bin.
-For more information about alternatives to disposable nappies see: Sussex Nappy Library website.
+- If you have children in nappies, please empty any solids into the toilet and double bag them before placing into the bin.
+For more information about alternatives to disposable nappies see NCT website - reusable nappies or disposable nappies?

 Other tips: